Travel guide

 Local connectivity tips for Europe

-Beyond getting the right eSIM, there are a few tricks that make a difference to stay connected throughout your trip to Europe:
+Beyond getting the right eSIM, there are some tricks that make a difference in staying connected throughout your trip to Europe:

 • Download offline maps before you leave.
 Google Maps and Maps.me allow you to download maps of all of Europe or specific cities.
-This way you can navigate without using data when you are in areas with weak signal.
+This way, you can navigate without using data when you are in areas with a weak signal.

 • Use airplane mode strategically.
 On long flights, trains, or ferries, activating airplane mode preserves battery and data.
 Connect to available Wi-Fi if there is any.